nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Elementor Widget.
 * Support for Kick.
 * Optional ARVE button on the admin bar for quick access to the ARVE Settings page.
-* Support for new [GDPR and Extra Privacy](https://nextgenthemes.com/plugins/arve-privacy/) addon.
+* Support for new [DSGVO and Extra Privacy](https://nextgenthemes.com/plugins/arve-privacy/) addon.

 #### Fixed ####
 * Pasting iframe embed code in the URL/Embed Code field in the Block Editor.